peterprescott/agent-based-modelling/README.md

 <a name="browser"></a>
 ## GUI 2: Browser

-The other possibility -- which will allow us to much more easily reach a much larger potential audience -- is to make a (web-)browser-based GUI app.
+The other possibility -- which will allow us to much more easily reach a much larger potential audience ([Dale 2016](https://www.amazon.co.uk/Data-Visualization-Python-JavaScript-Kyran/dp/1491920513/)) -- is to make a (web-)browser-based GUI app.
 Javascript and Python are similar enough that it seemed like the simplest solution might be to rewrite [the same sort of model in JavaScript](https://github.com/peterprescott/js-agent-modelling)

 ```javascript
 // script.js ... lines 13-50